tcrosen/twitter-bootstrap-typeahead/README.md

             display
         </td>
 		<td>
-            string
+            string, object
         </td>
 		<td>
             'name'
         </td>
         <td>
-            The object property to match the query against and highlight in the results.
+            The property of the datasource to display
         </td>
     </tr>
     <tr>